gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 NOTE: **Note:**
 If any of `ServerAddress`, `AccessKey` or `SecretKey` aren't specified, then the S3 client will use the IAM instance profile available to the `gitlab-runner` instance.
+In an [autoscale](autoscale.md) configuration, this is *NOT* the machine created on demand that jobs are executed on.

 ### The `[runners.cache.gcs]` section